a-flyleaf/a-flyleaf.github.io/_posts/2024-12-18-fine-great.md

 <p style="text-align:center;">occasionally with a respite,<br> but not much.</p>

-Now that I've typed it out on a thinner canvas, I'm *certain* I've seen similar in poetry before; still new to me, especially in prose, *especially* for conveying internal narrative.
+Now that I've typed it out on a thinner canvas, I'm *certain* I've seen similar in poetry before; still new to me, especially in prose, and *especially* for conveying internal narrative.
 The writer uses it to convey a character's frayed and frenzied thoughts, to a *remarkably* poignant degree.

 Or, in less pretentious terms, *it fucking slaps.*